Jbenton1/government-guide/README.md

 # government-guide
-An interactive guide to understanding how the U.S. federal government and budget process works
+An interactive guide to understanding how the Basic of the U.S. federal government and budget process works.